Consensys/quorum-kubernetes/README.md

 - [Helm Diff plugin](https://github.com/databus23/helm-diff)

 Minikube defaults to 2 CPU's and 2GB of memory, unless configured otherwise.
-We recommend you starting with at least 8GB, depending on the amount of nodes you are spinning up - the recommended requirements for each pantheon node are 4GB
+We recommend you starting with at least 8GB, depending on the amount of nodes you are spinning up - the recommended requirements for each besu node are 4GB
 ```bash
 minikube start --memory 8192
 ```